dapr/proposals/20250404-RS-workflow-rerun-from-activity.md

 The semantics are generally dependant on the flavour of each SDK language, however-
 - The `instanceID` is a required string to target for the rerun.
 - The `eventID` is a required int32 to target the Activity for the rerun.
-- An optional `newInstanceID` string which preserves the existing workflow history, and reruns the workflow from the event ID of the Activity to the new instance ID.
+- The `newInstanceID` is a required string, and reruns the workflow from the event ID of the Activity to the new instance ID.
 - An optional `input` which, if defined, will be used as the input to the targeted Activity when rerunning the workflow.

 ## Completion Checklist